What’s Moving Vipshop Holdings Limited (VIPS) Today? Check Out The Facts

 An interesting stock that came up in some of our conversations today is Vipshop Holdings Limited (NYSE:VIPS).
-At current price of $12.93, the shares have already lost -0.33 points (-2.53% lower) from its previous close of $13.26.
+At current price of $13.84, the shares have already added 0.37 points (2.75% higher) from its previous close of $13.47.
 Should you buy or avoid them?
-The stock sets an active trading volume day with a reported 1004146 contracts so far this session.
-VIPS shares had a relatively better volume day versus average trading capacity of 5.49 million shares, but with a 0.49 billion float and a -5.42% run over a week, it’s definitely worth keeping an eye on.
-The one year price forecast for VIPS stock indicates that the average analyst price target is $13.75 per share.
-This means the stock has a potential increase of 6.34% from where the VIPS share price has been trading recently.
+The stock sets an active trading volume day with a reported 1976022 contracts so far this session.
+VIPS shares had a relatively better volume day versus average trading capacity of 5.42 million shares, but with a 0.49 billion float and a 1.58% run over a week, it’s definitely worth keeping an eye on.
+The one year price forecast for VIPS stock indicates that the average analyst price target is $13.98 per share.
+This means the stock has a potential increase of 1.01% from where the VIPS share price has been trading recently.

+During the recent trading session for Vipshop Holdings Limited (NYSE:VIPS), the company witnessed their stock rise $0.92 over a week and tumble down $-1.3 from the price 20 days ago.
+When compared to their established 52-week high of $15.46, the high they recorded in their recent session happens to be higher.
+Their established 52-week high was attained by the company on 09/01/20.
+The recent low of $6 stood for a -10.48% since 02/21/19, a data which is good for most investors who are looking to take advantage of the stock’s recent rise.
+A beta of 2.1 is also allocated to the stock.
+Since the beta is greater than one, it implies that the stock is more volatile than the market, a data that traders are keeping close attention to.

-Looking at the current readings for Vipshop Holdings Limited, the two-week RSI stands at 31.77.
+Looking at the current readings for Vipshop Holdings Limited, the two-week RSI stands at 51.69.
 This figure suggests that VIPS stock, for now, is neutral, meaning that the shares are stable in terms of price movement.
-The stochastic readings, on the other hand, based on the current VIPS readings is similarly very revealing as it has a stochastic reading of 18.59% at this stage.
-This figure means that VIPS share price today is being overbought.
+The stochastic readings, on the other hand, based on the current VIPS readings is similarly very revealing as it has a stochastic reading of 52.53% at this stage.
+This figure means that VIPS share price today is being neutral.

-Technical chart claims that Vipshop Holdings Limited (VIPS) would settle between $13.44/share to $13.63/share level.
-However, if the stock price goes below the $13.12 mark, then the market for Vipshop Holdings Limited becomes much weaker.
-If that happens, the stock price might even plunge as low as $12.98 for its downside target.
-The stock is currently in the red zone of MACD, with the indicator reading -0.51.
+Technical chart claims that Vipshop Holdings Limited (VIPS) would settle between $13.76/share to $14.04/share level.
+However, if the stock price goes below the $13.13 mark, then the market for Vipshop Holdings Limited becomes much weaker.
+If that happens, the stock price might even plunge as low as $12.78 for its downside target.
+The stock is currently in the green zone of MACD, with the indicator reading 0.34.
 Traders are always alerted for the move of a stock above or below the zero line due to the fact that the reading is an indicator of the position of the short-term average relative to the long-term average.
 If the MACD is above the zero line, then the short-term average relative is above that of the long-term average, thus implying an upward momentum.
 Vice versa is the case if the MACD is below the zero line.

-Analysts at CLSA lowered their recommendation on shares of VIPS from Buy to Outperform in their opinion released on November 25.
-Macquarie, analysts launched coverage of Vipshop Holdings Limited (NYSE:VIPS) stock with a Outperform recommendation, according to their flash note issued to investors on November 22.
-Analysts at Daiwa Securities released an upgrade from Neutral to Buy for the stock, in a research note that dated back to August 16.
+Analysts at Morgan Stanley, assumed coverage of VIPS assigning Equal-Weight rating, according to their opinion released on February 05.
+Morgan Stanley, analysts launched coverage of Vipshop Holdings Limited (NYSE:VIPS) stock with a Equal-Weight recommendation, according to their flash note issued to investors on February 04.
+Analysts at CLSA lowered the stock to a Outperform call from its previous Buy recommendation, in a research note that dated back to November 25.

 VIPS equity has an average rating of 2.35, with the figure leaning towards a bullish end.
 23 analysts who tracked the company were contacted by Reuters.
 Amongst them, 7 rated the stock as a hold while the remaining 16 were split even though not equally.
 Some analysts rate the stock as a buy or a strong buy while others rated it as a sell.
 14 analysts rated Vipshop Holdings Limited (NYSE:VIPS) as a buy or a strong buy while 2 advised that investors should desist from purchasing the stock or sell them if they already own the company’s stock.